What are head lice?

 What are safe options for treating head lice?

-Treatment should be considered only if head lice or live nits are found.
+Treatment should be considered only if live lice are found.
 Head lice will not go away without treatment.

 If one person in the household has head lice, there is a good chance other household members do as well.
-Check the heads of every member of the household and only treat those who have lice or nits.
-Treating everyone at the same time will help to make sure head lice are properly treated and help to prevent them from continuing to spread.
+All members of the household should be checked on the same day and those with lice should be treated.

-Non-prescription medications – Shampoos, creams, rinses and sprays that contain an ingredient that kills lice are available at most pharmacies without a prescription.
-Some examples are Permethrin, Pyrethrins, Isopropyl Myristate, also known as Resultz, and Nyda.
-These medications may not be appropriate for children or adults of all ages, so speak to your health care provider or pharmacist to find out which is best for you or your child.
+These products may not be appropriate for children or adults of all ages, so speak to your health care provider or pharmacist to find out which is best for you or your child.
 Always carefully follow the directions for use on the label.

 The medications should be kept out of the reach of young children.
 Some medications cannot be used for infants, young children, pregnant or nursing mothers and should only be used following advice from a health care provider.

-Children should receive their first treatment, whether, chemical or non-chemical, at home the first day that they are found to have head lice.
+Children should receive their first treatment, whether wet combing or chemical, at home the first day that they are found to have head lice.
 Children should not be sent home or kept home from school or daycare because of head lice.
-The child should be encouraged to avoid head-to-head or close contact with other students.
-Speak to the school nurse or daycare operator about any guidelines they may have about head lice.
-Schools and daycare centres may want to remind all parents to check their child regularly for head lice in order to manage the spread.
+The child should be encouraged to avoid head-to-head contact with other students until after their first wet combing or chemical treatment.
+Parents should check their child weekly for head lice using the wet combing method.

 Confidentiality should be maintained in order not to embarrass a child or family who has head lice.